jayharris/dotfiles-windows/README.md

 ### Install Chocolatey packages

-When setting up a new Windows box, you may want to install some common [Chocolatey](http://http://chocolatey.org/) packages (it will also install chocolatey, if it isn't already):
+When setting up a new Windows box, you may want to install some common [Chocolatey](http://http://chocolatey.org/) packages (it will also install chocolatey, if it isn't already).

 ```posh
 . .\chocolatey.ps1